Essential Yoga Props: Blocks, Straps & Bolsters for Every Yogi

 Restorative Poses

-In Legs Up the Wall, a bolster under your hips deepens relaxation, promoting circulation.
+In Legs Up the Wall, a bolster under your hips can deepen relaxation and may support circulation.
 They’re also great for meditation, elevating hips for comfort.

 Cushioning and Support